tyson-swetnam/lemon-labs.github.io/_pages/home.md

 during the Lemon Lab workshop in a codefest/hackathon-style event — turning "lemons" into thirst-quenching "lemonade."

+More details of the workshops are available in the [NSF proposal here](/documents/TRIPODS-X-MainProposal.pdf).

 ### Who, When & Where:

 May 13-16, 2019, held at [Biosphere 2](http://biosphere2.org) (north